ajcvickers/ajcvickers.github.io/_posts/2012-03-13-secrets-of-detectchanges-part-4-binary-properties-and-complex-types.md

 I prefer to always treat complex objects as immutable—they then become a good analogue for value types in DDD.
 <h3>Rule 1 to the rescue</h3>
-If you do want to mutate a complex object and do it in a way that won’t require DetectChanges, then <a href="/2012/03/12/secrets-of-detectchanges-part-3-switching-off-automatic-detectchanges/">Rule 1</a> can come to the rescue again:
+If you do want to mutate a complex object and do it in a way that won't require DetectChanges, then <a href="/2012/03/12/secrets-of-detectchanges-part-3-switching-off-automatic-detectchanges/">Rule 1</a> can come to the rescue again:

 ``` c#
 using (var context = new PeopleContext())